Bihela/kubernetes-the-hard-way/README.md

 - **Service Restart Issues**: Attempted to restart `sshd` service but found it was managed by `ssh.socket`.
 Used `systemctl restart ssh.socket` to apply changes.
 - **Network Instability**: Broken pipe errors during SSH sessions were resolved by reconnecting.
 - **Command Syntax Errors**: Incorrect NGINX version command syntax was fixed by using the correct flag.
+- **Certificate Generation Error**: Attempting to run `ca.crt ca.key` as a command caused an error.
+Resolved by recognizing it was not a command but a file listing issue.

 ## Next Steps